Reference Date: 16-March-2026

 |

-Paddy production forecast at below‑average level in 2025
+Paddy production estimated at below-average level in 2025

-Total cereal import requirements in the 2025/26 marketing year (July/June) are forecast at slightly above average 16.9 million tonnes.
-Imports of maize, that account for the largest share of the total cereal imports, are projected at average 11.5 million tonnes.
-Wheat imports are forecast at 4.5 million tonnes, about 6 percent above the average, reflecting the strong demand for high‑quality wheat for milling.
-In calendar year 2025, imports of rice are forecast at 590 000 tonnes.
+Total cereal import requirements in the 2025/26 marketing year (July/June) are forecast at a slightly above-average level of 17 million tonnes.
+Imports of maize, that account for the largest share of the total cereal imports, are projected at 11.7 million tonnes, slightly above average, driven by the steady demand of the domestic feed industry, amid rising livestock numbers.
+Wheat imports are forecast at an average level of 4.6 million tonnes.
+In calendar year 2026, imports of rice are forecast at 500 000 tonnes.

 Disclaimer: The designations employed and the presentation of material in this information product do not imply the expression of any opinion whatsoever on the part of FAO concerning the legal status of any country, territory, city or area or of its authorities, or concerning the delimitation of its frontiers or boundaries.